skin care concerns 7 Types Of Eczema And What Causes Them

-We get it—there are so many skin care concerns to keep track of.
-From stretch marks to rosacea, it’s easy to become overwhelmed.
-If you’re dealing with dry skin, you may be Googling what causes eczema, what is eczema, what does eczema look like, and more.
-This skin condition is extremely common, though if you haven’t had it for yourself you may not know much about it.
-To make things a little easier, we’ve compiled some important information on eczema causes, types, and more for you.
-Ready for your skin care lesson?
-Let’s dive right in.
+With so many skin care concerns to keep track of it’s easy to fall down a search engine rabbit hole when you’re trying to identify symptoms.
+If you’re experiencing extremely dry skin you could actually be dealing with eczema.
+If you’ve never experienced it before you may be asking what eczema is, what does eczema look like, and how to treat it.
+This skin condition is extremely common, though if you haven’t had it yourself you may not know much about it.
+So to make things a little easier and to help you skip the endless search, we’ve compiled some important information on what causes eczema causes, plus different types of eczema to know about.

 You’ve likely heard the term being used, but what exactly is eczema?
 The word eczema means irritated skin, according to the American Academy of Dermatology (AAD), and is also referred to as dermatitis.
 Eczema typically appears as itchy skin, and it can look different on different people.
 The AAD states that eczema can present as red bumps, dry skin, itchy skin, oozing skin, and more.

-Wondering what some of the causes of eczema could be?
 According to the AAD, doctors aren’t sure why some individuals end up with eczema while others don’t, but there are some theories.
-Factors such as eczema running in your family, asthma, allergies, and living in a polluted climate such as a city could contribute to experiencing incidents of eczema.
-Moreover, eczema isn’t always active.
-What we mean by this is, eczema can be dormant but appear on skin’s surface when triggered by certain things.
-Some common triggers, per the AAD, include licks from a pet, scratchy clothes, excessive sweating, certain soaps and cleaning products, and dust.
+Factors such as eczema running in your family, asthma, allergies, and living in a polluted climate could contribute to experiencing incidents of eczema.
+Moreover, eczema isn’t always active, meaning eczema can be dormant but appear on the skin’s surface when triggered by certain things.
+Some common triggers, per the AAD, include licks from a pet, scratchy clothes (like wooly winter sweaters), excessive sweating, harsh soaps and detergents, certain cosmetics, cleaning products, and dust.

 Atopic dermatitis is a common skin disease in children that typically shows up within the first year of life, according to the AAD.
 This form of eczema includes dry, scaly patches that often appear on the scalp, forehead, and face.